Rational curves on fibered Calabi-Yau manifolds: Proof of Theorem

 Now, if we set $D =F$, since $F$ is a fiber we have

 so we can easily conclude by induction on $k$.

 \end{proof}

-\begin{remark} The required weaker vanishing condition of Lemma \ref{lem:key} for the divisor $D_{a,b}$ also follows from the next theorem, that can be seen as a consequence of the classical Andreotti--Grauert finiteness theorem. \end{remark} \begin{theorem}[see {\cite[Chapter VII, Theorem 5.1]{Dem01}}] Let $X$ be an n-dimensional compact complex manifold, s a positive integer and F a hermitian line bundle such that its Chern curvature $i\Theta(F)$ has at least $n-s+1$ positive eigenvalues at every point of $X$.
+\begin{remark} The required weaker vanishing condition of Lemma \ref{lem:key} for the divisor $D_{a,b}$ also follows from the next theorem, that can be seen as a consequence of the classical Andreotti--Grauert finiteness theorem. \end{remark} \begin{theorem}[see {\cite[Chapter VII, Theorem 5.1]{Dem01}}] Let $X$ be a compact complex manifold of dimension $n$, let $s$ be a positive integer and $F$ be a hermitian line bundle such that its Chern curvature $i\Theta(F)$ has at least $n-s+1$ positive eigenvalues at every point of $X$.
 Then there exists a positive integer $l_0$ such that

 \end{theorem}